 Clean Air Strategy

-The Council's vision
+The council's vision

-The Council has a vision to act
+The council has a vision to act

 “A proactive community leader, supporting the Borough and all its residents, whether in rural or urban areas, to reach their full potential through working in partnership to deliver services that achieve the best outcomes for local people and protect vulnerable people.”

-Through this Clean air strategy, the Council has a vision that
+Through this Clean air strategy, the council has a vision that

 “[…] all Chorley residents and visitors will have clean air that allows them to lead healthy and fulfilling lives.”

-The Council will strive to understand the full extent of poor air quality across the Borough and identify the impacts this is having on out residents and visitors, particularly those who are vulnerable.
+The council will strive to understand the full extent of poor air quality across the Borough and identify the impacts this is having on out residents and visitors, particularly those who are vulnerable.

-The strategy will identify actions and partner organisations who can assist in reducing the adverse impact of air pollution on the Borough.
+The strategy will identify actions and partner organisations who can assist in reducing the adverse impact of air pollution on the borough.

-Helping to achieve the Council’s overall vision and to protect and improve/maintain the lives of those who live and work within the Borough.
+Helping to achieve the council’s overall vision and to protect and improve/maintain the lives of those who live and work within the borough.

 Aims